 refuelling an airless sprayer in the back of a vehicle directly from the

-petrol pump at your local service or gasoline station as static charge
+petrol pump at your local service or gasoline station.
+Static charge

-can sometimes be released onto the nozzle of the fuel pump hand piece.
+can sometimes release from the nozzle of the fuel pump hand piece with

 nylon or plastic protective liners on the trays or inside of vans.
 The